 Hence I find myself here.
 Thrilled by the process of designing gorgeous, exquisitely crafted items for discerning clients.
 I balance this with taking life one day at a time; living for today and not some hoped for future event as no-one knows what fate has in store for them; by appreciating the wonderful people still in my life, fleeting as it is

-Also exploring the world around me on foot in the forests, in canoes and kayaks on wild rivers or the high seas or on my motorcycle crossing continents.
+Also exploring the world around me on foot in the forests, in canoes and kayaks on wild rivers or the high seas or in my old Land Rover, Lottie, crossing continents.